THE ART BEHIND GREAT PHOTOGRAPHY

 First of all, make clear in your mind what EXACTLY are you looking at.

-Are you looking at the person standing across the road smoking a cigarette dressed in a bright yellow and green top and trousers leaning against an all black car?
-Or are you looking at the FACE of the person standing across the road smoking a cigarette dressed in a bright yellow and green top and trousers leaning against an all black car, staring with eyes wide open in disbelief at a person walking by wearing multi-coloured socks and orange flip flops dressed in a blue two piece suit?
+Are you looking at the person standing across the road smoking a cigarette dressed in a bright yellow top and green trousers leaning against an all black car?
+Or are you looking at the FACE of the person standing across the road smoking a cigarette dressed in a bright yellow top and green trousers leaning against an all black car, staring with eyes wide open in disbelief at a person walking by wearing multi-coloured socks and orange flip flops dressed in a blue two piece suit?

 To know exactly what you’re looking at… and that’s what you want to capture is the key here, minimises a lot of the context, meaning less distraction equals more focus on an aspect within that moment.